-If you would like to write a guided meditation script for yourself, to read to a loved one or a friend, to create a guided meditation MP3 or to make a guided meditation recording for commercial CD release, then this article was written for you.
+If you would like to write a guided meditation script for yourself, to read to a loved one or a friend, to create a guided meditation MP3 or video, or to make a guided meditation recording for commercial release, then this article was written for you.

 Read on as I describe how to write a guided meditation script that is truly inspired.
 I’ll also point out the most common errors with guided meditations and how to avoid them.
 I will tell you how to write a meditation script that has deep symbolic meaning, and I’ll explain how to enhance your written guided meditation through the use of music and sound effects.